-Life + Times: Watch the Throne – Ricardo Tisci Interview
+Life + Times: Watch the Throne – Riccardo Tisci Interview

 After resting and recuperating in Ibiza, Givenchy’s creative director Riccardo Tisci catches up with Jay-Z’s Life + Times for an interview.
 Givenchy creative lead has transcended fashion into music thanks to his direction for Kanye West and Jay-Z’s latest album, Watch the Throne.
 The interview in which excerpts are seen below talked about his recent holiday at the Spanish party island, the relationship of music and his design, and finally some personal questions about his lifestyle.